qloudable/Azure-AI-Labs/Hands-on-Labs/Lab4-Implement QnA Maker/Implement_QnA_Maker.md

     await turnContext.SendActivityAsync(MessageFactory.Text("No QnA Maker answers were found."), cancellationToken);
 }
 ```
+Run the bot locally by clicking on IIS Express option in toolbar of visual studio and note down the hostname.

+To connect locally running bot, open Bot Framework Emulator from App Menu

-Open Bot Framework Emulator from App Menu, connect to local bot by entering bot url, App Id, and Password, which you can find in appsettings.json in the solution.
+then click on Open Bot button on welcome screen and enter bot url, App Id, and Password

+**Note**: App Id & Password you can find in appsettings.json in the solution (See below picture for reference).
+URL would be formed using hostname noted before and it should look like "https://localhost:3978/api/messages"

 As you can see, it is very simple to add a generated QnA Maker to your own bots with just a few lines of code.